KarlynG/WorkLath-FE/README.md

 # worklath-fe

-# Need the BE to work: https://github.com/KarlynG/WorkLath
+### Need the BE to work: https://github.com/KarlynG/WorkLath
-# Categories are reffered as Jobs in the BE, need to add one first to see it in the FE.
+### Categories are reffered as Jobs in the BE, need to add one first to see it in the FE.
+### Move to branch develop for latest changes.

 ## Project setup
 ```